HOW TO FORGIVE2026-03-10T21:28:58-05:00

 What Does Forgiveness Look Like?

 Sometimes, the one who has been sinned against is right to “let it go,” even if forgiveness has not been requested.
-In other cases, the one sinned against must wait until the offending party confesses and asks for forgiveness to restore the relationship.
-This is the church discipline principle, as Matthew 18:15–17 outlines.
-If the confrontation of the sinner brings about confession, then reconciliation and forgiveness are offered.
-If the confrontation is unsuccessful, ex-communication from the church is the final result.
+In other cases, the one sinned against must wait until the offending party confesses and asks for forgiveness before the relationship can be restored.
+This is the principle of church discipline, as outlined in Matthew 18:15–17.
+If confronting the sinner leads to confession, reconciliation, and forgiveness, then it is effective.
+If the confrontation is unsuccessful, excommunication from the church is the final result.

 As a general rule regarding petty slights and offenses in the family and the church, a person should let them go—turn the other cheek,” as Jesus put it (Matthew 5:39).
-However if the offense is such that turning the cheek is impossible, the offended party is obligated to talk to the offender.
-Under no circumstance does one have the right to harbor resentment, nurture bitterness, or gossip about the offense.
+However, if the offense is such that turning the cheek is impossible, the offended party is obligated to talk to the offender.
+Under no circumstances does one have the right to harbor resentment, nurture bitterness, or gossip about the offense.

 How To Forgive The Most Brutal Abuse?